John J. Lanzendorf-National Geographic PaleoArt Prize

 • One (1) animation clip of no more than 60 seconds plus one second of playback for title, artist, contact information and credit.

-• One (1) image of the digital model or animation still which should not exceed 5 MB in .jpeg format.
+• One (1) image (not exceeding 5 MB) of the digital model or animation still in .jpeg format.

 • The video will be accepted via a YouTube link only.